 Having a child is one of the most exciting events anyone can ever experience.
 It’s something that’s often the source of joy for all family members, especially the parents.
 Families trust physicians and other healthcare providers to ensure the safety of the mother and the child during the process of labor and delivery.
 Even years after the birth of a child, the event is memorable for a lot of reasons.
 Unfortunately, there are some situations that can cause the birth of a child to be remembered for the wrong reasons, such as complications that occurred.

 Sometimes the types of injuries that happen during childbirth could have been prevented.
 There are even some injuries that are severe and long-lasting that didn’t have to happen.
 Erb’s Palsy and brachial plexus are examples of birth injuries that are preventable.
 Erb’s Palsy and brachial plexus occur as a result of compressing, pulling, tearing and stretching of nerves in the babies shoulder during the delivery process.
 This is known as shoulder dystocia and it happens when the child’s shoulder is lodged behind the pubic symphysis bone of the mother.
-Contact a Medical Malpractice Lawyer today to discuss your legal options today.
+Contact a Chicago shoulder dystocia birth injury lawyer today to discuss your legal options today.

 Shoulder Dystocia Preventable Injury?